 Is the boat handicap accessible?

-The dining room can accommodate wheelchairs; the two heads or bathrooms do not.
+The dining room accommodates wheelchairs; the two heads or bathrooms do not.
 Advance notice is appreciated so we can put our ramps in place.

 Are there options for overnight accommodations for the guests?